openziti/ziti-doc/docusaurus/docs/identities/enrolling.md

 ### 3rd Party CA - One Time Token

-This process is similar to the One Time Token flow from above.
-This flow expects that a private key and certificate have already been created on or distributed to the machine that is about to enroll and that the certificate presented is signed by a [third party CA](../manage/pki#third-party-ca-optional) already validated in the Ziti Controller.
+The flow allows you to pre-create identities for a 3rd party CA with distinct role attributes.
+This flow is similar to the One Time Token flow from above except that it expects that a private key and certificate have already been created on or distributed to the machine that is about to enroll and that the certificate presented is issued by a federated [third party CA](../manage/pki#third-party-ca-optional).

 Follow these steps to enroll a 3rd Pary CA - one-time token identity:

 * [create the Identity](creating.mdx)
 * download or copy the JWT - this file contains the one-time token
-* run the `ziti-tunneler` for your given operating system.
-Notice you can provide the name of the identity :
+* run the `ziti` CLI.
+Notice you can provide the filename of the identity config JSON file to output:

 **Example Usage:**